EOFY Offer: 90% off your plan for your first 3 months

 Mobile invoicing and payment tracking

-Mobile invoicing lets you send invoices straight after finishing a job, directly from your phone.
-You can keep your evenings free, and you're more likely to send every invoice on time.
+Mobile invoicing lets you create and send invoices straight after finishing a job, directly from your phone.
+You don't have to wait until you're back at the office, and you're more likely to send every invoice on time.

 Getting invoices out faster improves cash flow.
-When customers receive bills promptly, they pay sooner.
+When customers receive bills promptly, they tend to pay sooner.
+You can also set up customisable templates, online payment links, and automatic reminders to streamline the process further.

 Payment tracking shows you which invoices have been paid and which are still outstanding.
 The app matches incoming payments to invoices automatically, so you can quickly see what's been settled.